Skycoder42/dolphin-seafile-plugin/README.md

 One useful location would be your home directory, as thats the default directory dolphin opens.

 ## Dependencies
 You'll need Dolphin (and thus Qt and KDE frameworks) and Seafile.
-The plugin only needs the seafile daemon, so make shure you have that one with whatever seafile package you use.
+The plugin only needs the seafile daemon, so make sure you have that one with whatever seafile package you use.

 ## Installation
 For now, only an AUR package is provided: [`dolphin-seafile-plugin`](https://aur.archlinux.org/packages/dolphin-seafile-plugin)